goshiphq/goship-cms/content/articles/ltl-freight-shipping.md

 ---
-title: "LTL Freight Shipping: What Is LTL Freight?"
+title: "LTL Freight Shipping: What Is LTL Freight? | GoShip.com"
 image: https://storage.googleapis.com/goshiprepo/prod/articles/images/ltl-freight-shipping.jpg
 description: " LTL freight shipping is a transportation method when your freight takes only a part of carrier's trailer.
 Learn what is LTL freight!"
-keywords: ltl freight shippign
+keywords: ltl freight shipping
 ---
-## LTL Freight Shipping & LTL Quotes
+# LTL Freight Shipping & LTL Quotes

 *Don't have time to compare thousands of quotes from LTL carriers?
 Let us do it for you!
 At GoShip.com, we make quoting [LTL freight shipments](/posts/how-to-make-ltl-shipping-easy) easier than ever with our self-service online tools.
 Get an instant quote and list of competitive shipping rates from our contract carriers with the touch of a button.
 GoShip.com helps you plan, execute, and manage your shipping needs.*